-It’s quite common for a NY driver to be pulled over and informed that their license was suspended.
-In addition to now having to deal with the underlying charge (most commonly Aggravated Unlicensed Operation), the natural question is how one goes about reinstating a suspended NY license.
+It’s quite common for a New York driver to be pulled over and informed that their license was suspended.
+In addition to now having to deal with the underlying charge (most commonly Aggravated Unlicensed Operation), the natural question is how one goes about reinstating a suspended New York license.
 The process for getting a suspended license reinstated will depend on the reason for the suspension.
 Below are some of the most common reasons for a suspension.
 In many cases, it is recommended that you contact an attorney to help figure out the reason for the suspension and/or clear it.

 |License Suspension Due to Points

 A suspension can happen after you have been assessed 11 points or more.

 |In certain cases an attorney may be able to assist by making a Motion to Vacate, which basically asks the court to undo the last conviction.
 An experienced traffic attorney can usually work with the court system to reduce your last offense to something less serious, such as a non-moving violation depending on the jurisdiction.

 |License Suspension Due to Other Convictions Such as Speeding